FelicityEnyinnia-dataanalyst/felicity_portfolio/README.md

 ### Preview Data set

-Before I preview the structure and organisation of the relevant datasets, I want to rename the "dailyActivity_merged" as
+Before I preview the structure and organisation of the datasets, I want to rename the "dailyActivity_merged" as

 ```R
 daily_activity1 <- dailyActivity_merged